jnand/cortland-guide/pages/privacy.md

 ### Tracking the trackers ###

-To better understand how your information is being shared you can download and install the [Lightbeam](https://www.mozilla.org/en-US/lightbeam/) for Firefox.
+To better understand how your information is being shared you can download and install [Lightbeam](https://www.mozilla.org/en-US/lightbeam/) for Firefox.

 > Lightbeam is a Firefox add-on that uses interactive visualizations to show you the first and third party sites you interact with on the Web.
 As you browse, Lightbeam reveals the full depth of the Web today, including parts that are not transparent to the average user.